The Ultimate Hong Kong Rugby Sevens Survival Guide

 How to get Rugby Sevens tickets

 Over the years, 7s tickets have gotten harder and harder to get your hands on, and ticket prices go up every year.
 The good news is that when there’s a will, there’s a way.
-The price for 2022 Hong Kong Sevens tickets was HKD$1950 for 3 days (approx US$250).
-If you buy them separately from resellers, the face value of the Friday ticket is HKD$350, and Saturday/Sunday tickets go for HKS$800.
-This year, tickets for the Hong Kong 7s will go live for sale to the public on February 9th 2023 here.
+The price for 2022, 2023 and 2024 Hong Kong Sevens tickets was HKD$1950 for 3 days (approx US$250).
+If you buy them separately from resellers, the face value of the Friday ticket is usually HKD$350, and Saturday/Sunday tickets go for HKS$800.
+In 2025, tickets for the Hong Kong 7s will be available via the website – I will update once tickets are launched.

 Public ballot: A few months ahead of the 7s, the Hong Kong Rugby Union will open registration for a public ballot via their website, hksevens.com.
 This mechanism is mostly for Hong Kong Residents holding Hong Kong Identity Cards who want to attend the tournament.
 The draw takes places 2-3 months before the event, and you may win tickets to none, some, or all of your chosen days.